 - Feel free to suggest interesting excursions, but always immediately respect the fact that "no" means precisely that.

 Purchases and Commission

 We, or any ground-agent company that we may use, neither seek nor obtain any commissions from any shop that we might recommend, or where our customers might shop.
-We strongly oppose the dishonest aspects of ‘commission culture’, which can lead travellers to receive bad advice.
+We strongly oppose the dishonest aspects of ‘commission culture’, which can lead travelers to receive bad advice.
 When we offer shopping fact-sheets, we do so purely as a helpful guide.
-We recognise, however, that drivers may earn commission from some purchases by tourists and accept that this has long been common practice.
+We recognize, however, that drivers may earn commission from some purchases by tourists and accept that this has long been common practice.
 This arrangement, when it exists, should be clearly understood by all.
 Drivers should:

 - Only recommend places that they truly believe are of good standard.